StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: Literature Review

 In the broader Web3 context, \cite{lin2023understanding} introduce the EthereumHeist dataset to analyze addresses linked to hacks and scams.
 Their work demonstrates that programmable obfuscation techniques, specifically token swaps and cross-chain transfers, have become central mechanisms for concealing illicit fund origins.

 From a methodological perspective, \cite{liu2023graph} introduce GTN2vec to identify laundering activity on Ethereum.
 While effective for native Ether transactions, their graph-learning approach relies on continuous transaction chains.
-This leaves a specific gap in addressing stablecoin ecosystems, where token mechanics often fragment the transaction graph.
+Moreover, while advanced temporal architectures such as EvolveGCN \citep{pareja2020evolvegcn} and the Temporal Graph Network framework \citep{rossi2020temporal} dynamically update graph embeddings, these message-passing models fundamentally depend on persistent topological connectivity.
+This leaves a specific gap in addressing stablecoin ecosystems, where token mechanics and obfuscation intentionally fragment the transaction graph, rendering both static and dynamic GNNs highly sensitive to network sparsity.

 Looking beyond current graph limitations, \cite{berentsen2023introduction} outline a future landscape where privacy-preserving technologies, specifically ZKPs, fundamentally alter the availability of public transaction data.
-They argue that the economic demand for privacy will drive a shift toward \textit{selective transparency}, where transaction validity is decoupled from the public exposure of sensitive data. \cite{manning2025futurecrime} introduce the concept of \textit{concealment enhancers}, which weaken transaction traceability.
+The widespread integration of cryptographic obfuscation, particularly Zero-Knowledge Proofs (ZKPs), significantly enhances data protection but deliberately breaks the continuous graph connectivity historically relied upon for fraud detection \citep{xue2022, solunke2024}.
+They argue that the economic demand for privacy will drive a shift toward \textit{selective transparency}, where transaction validity is decoupled from the public exposure of sensitive data.
 Complementing this view, \cite{chang2020blockchainimpact} examine blockchain adoption in financial services using qualitative evidence to highlight these monitoring challenges.